Giftea/30daysofweb3.xyz/curriculum/en/8-finishing-touches/0-rsvp-to-events.md

 Above the section that shows the number of RSVPs and max capacity for the event, we can add a button to RSVP which we will only show if the user has not already RSVPed.
 If they have already RSVPed, we can show them a link to the event.

 All of this is wrapped in a conditional statement that also checks if the user is logged in.
-If they aren't logged in, we can show the the connect wallet button.
+If they aren't logged in, we can show them the connect wallet button.

 If the event has already passed, we will hide all of this and let the user know that the event has already happened.